- Location: West Virginia

-- Vehicles designed to transport 16 or more passengers including the driver, and
+- Vehicles that are designed for 16 passengers or more, including the driver, and

 When do I not need a CDL?

-You do not need a West Virginia CDL if you are a non-resident, at least 21, and have either a valid commercial driver's instruction permit or a valid CDL from another state.
+You do not need a West Virginia CDL if you are a non-resident, at least 21 years old, and have a valid CDL from another state.
 Farmers, military personnel, and operators of firefighting or rescue vehicles are exempt as well.
 More detailed information can be found in the CDL Manual.

 Where can I get training for a CDL?

 Third party examiners can not only train you for your CDL, but they can test you, as well.

 Where, and how, do I apply for a CDL?